 For chronic health conditions, it typically depends on how your body responds.
 If pain returns a few days following your massage , then it is probably time to visit your massage therapist again sooner rather than later.
 Ideally you are looking for some carry over between sessions.

 If you are pain free a week later, then you can start adding more time between sessions.
 For pain management one normally requires sessions more frequently at the beginning of treatment, then as your muscles respond/relax and start to heal, then the sessions can start to decrease in frequency.

 Athletic/Sports Performance and Recovery

 Sports massages are required more regularly while training for an event like a marathon or other athletic activity both pre and post-event.
-Weekly or bi-weekly massage can help you get in proper shape and help a speedy recovery after an event or competition.
+A regular session can help you get in proper shape and help a speedy recovery after an event or competition.

 Pre-event massage is used to warm up and stretch muscles aiding in injury prevention by stimulating blood flow, removing lactic acid build-up from the muscle fibres.
 Range of movement and flexibility are increased giving improved performance.

 Post-event massage is done immediately after the event helping the muscles to recover more quickly.
 Post exercise soreness/stiffness will be greatly reduced by bringing blood flow back to the tight muscles helping to disperse the lactic acid causing the dreaded DOMS !!